aws-samples/aws-dms-sql-server/README.md

 ### Limitations
 - MSSQL server 2017 doesnt support continues replication.
 The solution is using MSSQL server 2016 by default.

+## Local Development
+See [Local Development](docs/LOCAL_DEVELOPMENT.md) guide to get a copy of the project up and running on your local machine for development and testing purposes.

 ### Clean up

 To remove the stack: